f12-lab/self-hosting-with-ionos/README.md

 ```
 ### Provisioning by vagrant
 In the provision of Vagrantfile we need to initialize the server, for this we introduce these two lines:
->The a2ensite command is used to enable a site configuration file on the Apache web server
+>The a2ensite command is used to enable a site configuration file on the Apache web server.
 ```ruby
 server.vm.provision "shell", inline: <<-SHELL
     sudo a2ensite fondomarcador.conf